arthur-lemo1ne/Moon-Shot-LA/Documents/FunctionalSpecifications.md

 In order to have a high quality and straight lumber<sup>[1](#lumber)</sup>, we will do the calculation from the smaller side.

-The wood type is needed to determine the thickness of the bark and the usable percentage for sawing.
+The wood type is needed to pass on the piece(-s) of lumber produced.

 The output of the algorithm will be the following:
 - The process of sawing with the cuts their number and their position (detailed steps)